-Mistake #1 – Overlooking technical skills by not pursuing challenging assignments
+Mistake #1 Make by Electrical Engineer – Overlooking technical skills by not pursuing challenging assignments

 Regardless of whether you’ve picked the TI-36X-Pro, Cassio/HP, or any other eligible calculator (see the link at the end for reference), you should thoroughly practice all relevant functions and know your way around it.
-It’s essential that you know how to get between the different modes quickly and efficiently to save yourself time.
+It’s essential that you know how to get between the different modes quickly and efficiently to save yourself time on the FE Electrical and PE Power Exam.

 Spend at least 30 – 45 minutes learning the basic functions of the calculator.
 We recommend Casio FX 115 because it is affordable and simple to use.
 A lot of students also use TI-36X Pro.
 Some of the most important functions that I can think of right away are rectangular – polar conversion, matrix, binary-decimal-hex-octal conversions.